trkhanh/trkhanh/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Kao Enginer
+- 🌱 I’m currently learning Product Maker
+- 💬 Ask me about Engineer In VietNam
+- 📫 How to reach me: trkhanh8@.gmail.com

 <!--
 **trkhanh/trkhanh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.